-- DO NOT go to any areas or locations, especially tourist attractions (beaches) where there are strong tidal waves surges - DO NOT stand near any rock ledge or cliff located at the seaside as you may be swept away by strong tidal wave surges and washed out at sea by strong rip currents. - DO NOT stand on slippery rocks and or cliffs as you may slip and fall into the sea and be dragged away by strong rip currents.
+• Do NOT go to any areas or locations especially touristic attractions (beaches) where there are strong tidal wave surges.

+• Do NOT stand near any rock ledge or cliff located at the seaside as you may be swept away by strong tidal wave surges and washed out at sea by strong rip currents.

+• DO not stand on slippery rocks and or cliffs as you may slip and fall into the sea and be dragged away by strong rip currents.